 I have summarised these below as percentages of reviews left by buyers.

 We have completed a full review below.
-However if you are pushed for time you can click below for the best prices, any discounts and reviews over at Amazon
+However if you are pushed for time you can click below to check availability at Amazon UK.

 Who Would Buy this Makita Combo Drill?